vorce/phx_k8s/README.md

 #### 3. DynamicEndpoint

-A DynamicSupervisor responsible for starting the rest of the normal endpoints.
+A DynamicSupervisor responsible for starting the rest of the normal endpoints on request.

 #### 4. MigrateWorker